merenlab/merenlab.org/_includes/_mentorship_data.md

 ### Countries

-Another limitation of the survey is the representation of countries.
+Another limitation of the survey is the geographic representation.
-Although there were at least one person filled the survey from **a total of 36 countries**, the number of individuals from each country was heavily skewed, and the vast majority of those who filled the survey worked in **the United States**:
+Although the survey was filled by individuals from **a total of 36 countries**, the number of individuals from each country was heavily skewed, with the vast majority from **the United States**

 ![]({{images}}/country-1.png)<!-- -->